unixist/randumb/README.md

 randumb naively estimates an input's level of entropy by running some tests on it.
 Possible values range from 0 to 1 where 1 is as random as randumb can guess.

-The type of analysis currently supported is the first of [Kendall and Smith's randomness tests](https://en.wikipedia.org/wiki/Statistical_randomness): the frequency test.
+The types of analysis currently supported are frequency and skewness.
+The first of [Kendall and Smith's randomness tests](https://en.wikipedia.org/wiki/Statistical_randomness) is the frequency test.
 It tries to answer the question of how uniform is the distribution of characters in a given body of bytes.

+The skewness analysis is based upon [Pearson's second coefficient](http://mathworld.wolfram.com/PearsonsSkewnessCoefficients.html).
+It tries to make a binary guess of randomness based upon a distribution's variance.

 # Description
 Tests: